-Philanthropic Activities of the Teochews in Singapore
+Philanthropic activities of the Teochews in Singapore

 The Teochew community in Singapore has had a long history of public philanthropy, whether by individual philanthropists, clan associations, or religious organisations.
 Smaller clan associations set up mutual aid groups for the welfare of their communities, while those with more resources cross the boundaries of clanship and religion to extend their charity to vulnerable groups in society.
 Ngee Ann Kongsi and the Teochew charitable organisations stand out as two of the most salient examples.